 AS A CHAMBER MEMBER YOU'RE WELL CONNECTED

-The British Chambers of Commerce (BCC) today (Thursday) publishes its Quarterly Economic Survey – the UK’s largest and most authoritative private sector business survey.
-Based on 7,250 responses from companies in Q4 2016, the results show the uptick in Q3 in the manufacturing sector has been sustained in the final quarter, and more service sector firms were expecting growth than they were just after the EU referendum.
+The British Chambers of Commerce (BCC) today (Thursday 13th April 2017) publishes its Quarterly Economic Survey – the UK’s largest and most authoritative private sector business survey.
+Based on the responses of over 7,300 businesses in Q1 2017, the results show the manufacturing and services sector are reporting solid growth, with both experiencing increases in domestic and export sales since the previous quarter.

 Commenting on the results, Dr Adam Marshall, Director General of the British Chambers of Commerce, said:

 “In the here and now, many businesses are resilient and experiencing solid growth.
 Many firms tell us their short-term expectations are strong, but that the medium-term picture is far from clear.